pow-auth/pow/README.md

   def user_not_authenticated(_conn), do: gettext("You need to sign in to see this page.")

-  # Message methods for extensions has to be prepended with the snake cased
+  # Message fucntions for extensions has to be prepended with the snake cased
   # extension name.
-So the `email_has_been_sent/1` method from
+So the `email_has_been_sent/1` function from
   # `PowResetPassword` is written as `pow_reset_password_email_has_been_sent/1`
   # in your messages module.
   def pow_reset_password_email_has_been_sent(_conn), do: gettext("An email with reset instructions has been sent to you.
 Please check your inbox.")